quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

     ; in bits per second
     ? pacing_rate: uint64

-    * $$recovery-metricsupdated-extension
+    * $$quic-recoverymetricsupdated-extension
 }
 ~~~
-{: #recovery-metricsupdated-def title="RecoveryMetricsUpdated definition"}
+{: #quic-recoverymetricsupdated-def title="QUICRecoveryMetricsUpdated definition"}

-In order to make logging easier, implementations MAY log values even if they are the
+In order to make logging easier, implementations MAY log values even if they are
-same as previously reported values (e.g., two subsequent RecoveryMetricsUpdated entries can
+the same as previously reported values (e.g., two subsequent
-both report the exact same value for `min_rtt`).
-However, applications SHOULD try to
+QUICRecoveryMetricsUpdated entries can both report the exact same value for
-log only actual updates to values.
+`min_rtt`).
+However, applications SHOULD try to log only actual updates to
+values.

-Additionally, the `metrics_updated` event can contain any number of unspecified fields to support
+Additionally, the `recovery_metrics_updated` event can contain any number of
-different recovery approaches.
+unspecified fields to support different recovery approaches.

-## congestion_state_updated {#recovery-congestionstateupdated}
+## congestion_state_updated {#quic-congestionstateupdated}

 The `congestion_state_updated` event indicates when the congestion controller
 enters a significant new state and changes its behaviour.
 It has Base importance